The Memory-Enhanced Gaussian Noise (MEGN) Model for Fiber-Optic Channels: The Memory-EGN (MEGN) Model

 \subsection{Complexity Analysis and Approximations}

 \WD{1.1*\linewidth} \HT{0.6*\linewidth}

 As seen from \eqref{Eq:G_SPT} and \eqref{Eq:G_XPT}, the complexity of the MEGN model increases with the memory length $M$ due to the summations, with each term in the sum involving a double integral.
-More specifically, \eqref{Eq:G_SPT_1} and \eqref{Eq:G_XPT_2D} show that the computation complexity scales linearly for computing the 1D summations in $G^{(1)}_{\text{SPT}}(f)$ and $G^{(1)}_{\text{XPT}}(f)$, whereas \eqref{Eq:G_SPT_2} and \eqref{Eq:G_XPT_3D} shows quadratically for 2D summations in $G^{(2)}_{\text{SPT}}(f)$ and $G^{(2)}_{\text{XPT}}(f)$.
+More specifically, \eqref{Eq:G_SPT_1} and \eqref{Eq:G_XPT_2D} show that the computational complexity scales linearly for the 1-D summations in $G^{(1)}_{\text{SPT}}(f)$ and $G^{(1)}_{\text{XPT}}(f)$, whereas \eqref{Eq:G_SPT_2} and \eqref{Eq:G_XPT_3D} show quadratic scaling for the 2-D summations in $G^{(2)}_{\text{SPT}}(f)$ and $G^{(2)}_{\text{XPT}}(f)$.
 Therefore, the model can be approximated by properly choosing the memory length $M$ and simplifying the corresponding summation terms.

 Regarding the memory length $M$, in the extreme case, one may make it infinitely long to account for everything, even though in reality, zero interactions occur between two distant symbols further away from each other.
 Ideally, it is sufficient to use the memory length to account for the effective interaction arising from the channel memory effects and the signaling scheme.
 At one time instance, only the neighboring symbols of the symbol of interest, within both the correlation length $M_s$ and the channel memory $M_c$, interact to alter the NLI with respect to i.i.d. symbols.
 Hence, the minimum length to be used in the MEGN model without losing accuracy is